Trump Says He Thought Being President Would Be Easier Than His Life As A Businessman

 President Donald Trump said the job of the presidency has been more work than his previous life as a property mogul in an interview with Reuters published Friday morning.

 "I loved my previous life, I had so many things going," Trump told Reuters.
-"I actually think this is more work than my previous life, I thought this would be easier."
+"I actually think this is more work than my previous life, I thought this would be easier.

 "I am a details-oriented person... but I do miss my old life.
 I like to work — so that's not a problem — but this is actually more work."

-Despite stating he was used to having little privacy from his pre-politics existence, he added that he was getting used to the constraints placed on him by the presidency, including 24-hour Secret Service protection.
+Despite stating that he was used to having little privacy from his pre-politics existence, he added that he was getting used to the constraints placed on him by the presidency, including 24-hour Secret Service protection.

 "You're really into your own little cocoon," he said, "because you have such massive protection that you really can't go anywhere...
 I like to drive, I can't drive any more."